aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotformatconditioncollection/_index.md

 ```

-Adds a pivot FormatCondition to the collection. not supported
+Adds a pivot FormatCondition to the collection.

+**Remarks**

+not supported

 **Returns:**
 int - pivot FormatCondition object index.